Jeff Daniels

-Early life
+Early life and education

-Daniels was born in Athens, Georgia, to Marjorie J. (née Ferguson) and Robert Lee "Bob" Daniels (1929–2012).
-He spent the first 6 weeks of his life in Georgia, where his father was then teaching, before moving back to his parents' native Michigan, where he grew up in Chelsea.
+Daniels was born in Athens, Georgia, to Marjorie J. (née Ferguson) and Robert Lee "Bob" Daniels.
+He spent the first six weeks of his life in Georgia where his father was teaching before the family moved to his parents' native Michigan where he grew up in Chelsea.
 His father owned the Chelsea Lumber Company and was a one-time mayor of the town.

-Daniels was raised Methodist.
-He briefly attended Central Michigan University and participated in the school's theater program.
-In the summer of 1976, he attended the Eastern Michigan University drama school to participate in a special Bicentennial Repertory program, where he performed in The Hot l Baltimore and three other plays performed in repertoire.
+Daniels briefly attended Central Michigan University and participated in the school's theater program.
+In the summer of 1976, he attended the Eastern Michigan University drama school to participate in a special Bicentennial Repertory program, where he performed in The Hot L Baltimore and three other plays.
 Marshall W. Mason was the guest director at EMU, and he invited Daniels to come to New York to work at the Circle Repertory Theatre, where he performed in Fifth of July by Lanford Wilson in the 1977–78 season.
 Daniels performed in New York in The Shortchanged Review (1979) at Second Stage Theatre.
-It was the first show of the inaugural season for Second Stage Theatre.

 Career

-1980s
+1977–1989: Early roles and breakthrough

-During the mid-1970s through to the early 1990s, Daniels starred in several New York productions, on and off Broadway.
-On Broadway, he has appeared in Lanford Wilson's Fifth of July (1980) alongside William Hurt, for which Daniels was nominated for a Drama Desk Award for Best Supporting Actor.
-He also starred in A. R. Gurney's The Golden Age (1984) with Stockard Channing.
+Daniels starred in several New York productions, on and off Broadway.
+On Broadway, he made his debut as the assistant stage manager and various roles in the Albert Innaurato play Gemini (1977).
+He also acted in Lanford Wilson's Fifth of July (1980) alongside William Hurt, for which he was nominated for a Drama Desk Award for Best Supporting Actor, and starred in A. R. Gurney's The Golden Age (1984) with Stockard Channing.
 Daniels made his screen debut in Miloš Forman's Ragtime in 1981.
-His next film was in James L. Brooks’s Terms of Endearment, which won the Academy Award for Best Picture.
+His next film was in James L. Brooks's Terms of Endearment, which won the Academy Award for Best Picture.
 The film follows an emotional relationship between mother (Shirley MacLaine) and daughter (Debra Winger).
 Daniels plays Winger's callow and unfaithful husband, a role which would prove to be his breakthrough.

-In 1985, Daniels starred in Woody Allen’s The Purple Rose Of Cairo alongside Mia Farrow and Danny Aiello.
+In 1985, Daniels starred in Woody Allen's Purple Rose of Cairo alongside Mia Farrow and Danny Aiello.
 The film was met with critical praise earning a 91% on Rotten Tomatoes with the consensus reading, "lighthearted and sweet, Purple Rose stands as one of Woody Allen's more inventive – and enchantingly whimsical – pictures."
-Daniels garnered a Golden Globe nomination for his performance It was the film that inspired the name for the theater company he established.
+Daniels garnered a Golden Globe Award nomination for his performance.
+It was the film that inspired the name for the theater company he established.
 In 1986, he starred in Jonathan Demme's Something Wild as an unassuming businessman swept up into a wild night by a mysterious woman (Melanie Griffith) and earned his second Golden Globe nomination.
+Also that year, Daniels had a supporting role alongside Jack Nicholson and Meryl Streep in Heartburn, directed by Mike Nichols.
+In 1988, he co-starred with Kelly McGillis in Peter Yates' neo-noir The House on Carroll Street, and appeared in the ensemble dramedy Sweet Hearts Dance with Susan Sarandon, Don Johnson and Elizabeth Perkins.
+He had the lead in Checking Out (1989), which received only a limited theatrical release.